kscherer/control-repo/README.md

   following command to clear the cert from the puppetserver:

     docker exec -it puppet bash -c 'puppet node clean <hostname>'

-- Setting DNS to 127.0.0.11 uses the internal docker DNS server.

 - The use of --link puppet allows the agent container to connect to the puppetserver using hostname puppet.